ChanderG/c-compiler/growth.md

 Idea is to first for the temp = pointer quad face simillarly.
 Then change the assignment section to check for pointer links in temporaries.
 Act differently for accessing and assignment.

+###After Added pointer assignment
+Added arrays access and assignment.Works only for single dimension arrays.